Free Budapest Walking Tour by JetSettingFools.com

 St. Istvan's Basilica in Budapest, Hungary

-The next stop on our Self Guided Tour Budapest is the city’s famous Basilica.
-Also built for Hungary’s 1,000th birthday, the enormous St. Istvan’s Basilica has two bell towers and a dome that reaches the height of 96 meters.
+MAP.
+The next stop on our Self Guided Tour Budapest is the famous St. Stephen’s Basilica.
+Also built for Hungary’s 1,000th birthday, the enormous structure has two bell towers and a 96 meter high dome.

 The glittering interior of St. Istvan's Basilica in Budapest, Hungary

-Pro Tip: Find the small chapel to the left of the altar that houses the decaying right hand of St. Istvan, Hungary’s first Christian king.
-Slightly gruesome, visitors can pay a small fee to light up the box for a view.
+If you go inside, find the small chapel to the left of the altar that houses the decaying right hand of St. Istvan, Hungary’s first Christian king.

-From the front steps of the church, walk west (away from the church) through St. Istvan’s Square onto the pedestrian street, Zrinyi.
+From the front steps of the church, walk west through St. Istvan’s Square onto the pedestrian street, Zrinyi.

 Iconic Budapest sights: Statue of an old-time Hungarian police officer.

-Walk west on Zrinyi Street to the east end of Chain Bridge.
+Walk west on Zrinyi Street to the banks of the river and the base of the most famous Budapest bridge.

-Walk onto Chain Bridge along the north side walkway…and marvel at the spectacular views of Budapest.
+Walk onto the bridge along the north side walkway and marvel at the spectacular views of Budapest.

 This ends our first free walking Budapest tour.
-Visitors who want to continue sightseeing can follow our Buda Walking Tour – which picks up right were we left off!
+To continue on follow our Buda Walking Tour – which picks up right were we left off!

 Our Buda Castle walking tour begins at the west end of Chain Bridge.
-From Chain Bridge, walk west around the roundabout to the entrance of the Varhegy Tunnel.
-Use this Map
+From there, walk west around the roundabout to the entrance of the Varhegy Tunnel.

 Varhegy Tunnel

-Also called the Buda Castle Tunnel, the passageway runs for 350 meters under Castle Hill.
-It was opened in 1857 and features a panoramic lookout terrace above the arch.
+MAP.
+Also called the Buda Castle Tunnel, the passageway runs for 350 meters under the hill.
+It was opened in 1857 and features a panoramic lookout above the arch.

-To continue we are going to the right of the tunnel to the Kiraly Lepcso stairs that lead up the hillside.
-At the top, take a left onto Hunyadi Janos, then your first right onto Disz Ter.
+To continue, go right of the tunnel to the Kiraly Lepcso stairs.
+At the top, take a left onto Hunyadi Janos, then right onto Disz Ter.
 Stay to the right where the road splits, passing the Statue of the Independence War.
 Continue walking on Tarnok Street.

 Tarnok Street